anthony-tresontani/methodic-python/DomainDrivenDesign.rst

 Writing software is complex, but should not be complicated.
 However, we all know that the bigger our project is, the more inertia there is to CRUD ( Create, Read, update or Delete any part of the project).
 Domain driven design is a part of the solution.

 It implies many thinks:

+  - We developers, are all responsible for the design of our application.
+Design on paper do not work.

   - Design is alive and unpredictable.
 Should be apply with agility ie being changed during the whole project lifecycle.

   - Speak the same language than your customer, even in your design.
 If your customer call a product a SKU, use SKU.